-While 2021 promises to be a year of great advances (medically and otherwise) in the fight against Covid-19, we will still be coming out of the trenches.
-This is especially the case when it comes to travel, and particularly in Japan—it’s likely that Japan’s border will stay closed until at least the last quarter of 2021, and maybe beyond.
+While 2021 has been a year of great advances (medically and otherwise) in the fight against Covid-19, we are clearly still be coming out of the trenches.
+This is especially the case when it comes to travel, and particularly in Japan—it’s likely that Japan’s border will stay closed until at least the last quarter of this year, and maybe beyond.

 2022 Will Be a Banner Year for Japanese Tourism

-Why am I writing about Japan in 2022 during the first half of 2021?
+As we pass the midpoint of 2021, I’m looking forward to 2022, particularly when it comes to visiting Japan.
 Much of this is being able—being willing—to read the tea leaves.
-While it’s possible that Japanese tourism will rebound during the waning weeks of this year, assuming the country can get its vaccine-rollout act together, the process of entering and traveling to Japan won’t be anywhere near “normal” until sometime in 2022.
+While it’s possible that Japanese tourism will rebound during the waning weeks of this year, assuming the country can continue getting its vaccine-rollout act together, the process of entering and traveling to Japan won’t be anywhere near “normal” until well into 2022.

 To be sure, it is also around this time that the most cautious portions of the population will feel comfortable traveling—and Japan is higher on the bucket lists of many of them.
 At the same time, I wouldn’t necessarily expect Japan to be as crowded as it was, say, in 2019 in 2022, at least not during the first few months.
 Rather, there will be just enough travelers (foreign and domestic) to make you feel at ease as you explore.